psycopg/psycopg/docs/api/pq.rst

 The implementation currently used is available in the `~psycopg.pq.__impl__` module constant.

-At import, Psycopg 3 will try to use the best implementation available and will fail if none is usable.
+At import time, Psycopg 3 will try to use the best implementation available and will fail if none is usable.
 You can force the use of a specific implementation by exporting the env var :envvar:`PSYCOPG_IMPL`: importing the library will fail if the requested implementation is not available::